mdda/mdda.github.io/_posts/AI/2015-08-31-eligibility-traces.md

 *  Also, aiming for minimum fit error is the same as optimising for least surprise, which is the same as making predictions that are as un-surprising as possible.

+*  Distributing the amount of 'surprise' (positive or negative) to exponentially decaying eligibility nodes with a network seems like a very natural reinterpretation of the TD(\lambda) framework.

+*  But current neural networks are densified, with multi-dimensional spaces embedding knowledge in a way that is entangled far more thoroughly than the sparse representations found in the brain would suggest.

+*  Perhaps the 'attribution problem' that sparse+eligibility solves is equivalent to dense+backprop.

+*  But there is a definite disconnect between the rationale between the two methods that requires more justification

 Musings :ICLR
 ------------------------